-Overview of the TX Bystander Claim Cause of Action
+An Overview of the Texas Bystander Claim Cause of Action

 Seeing a loved one suffer and injury or death is an experience more horrifying than most people could ever imagine.
 Unfortunatley, many Texans experience this horror firsthand, as they watch the wrongful conduct of a reckless individual wreak havoc on their loved one.

 Texas law recognizes that family members who suffer in this fashion suffer mental injuries, and, as such, they are allowed to sue a negligent defendant the same as their family member can sue for their injuries.
 This is called a "bystander claim."